hubleto/developer/book/content/pages/loader.md

 ## Installing tables of models

 During installation of Ceremony CRM the `installTables()` method will be called for every Loader class in every module.
-You need to initialize the models of the module and use the `install()` method of the models to properly create the tabels and columns of the models.
+You need to initialize the models of the module and use the `install()` method of the models to properly create the tables and columns of the models.

 ### Example of model installation